-- 43. It is important to recognise that a ban on commercial third party sales would not represent a welfare panacea in pet breeding, sales and activity as only a small number of pet shops sell puppies and kittens and it is likely that many third party sales are now carried out online under the guise of sales from individual breeders.
+- 49. It is important to recognise that a ban on commercial third party sales would not represent a welfare panacea in pet breeding, sales and activity as only a small number of pet shops sell puppies and kittens and it is likely that many third party sales are now carried out online under the guise of sales from individual breeders.
 It is uncertain how these online sales would be monitored and how consumers would identify animals that are not being sold through a third party.
-Therefore, further consideration must be given to a holistic approach that tackles the complex issues surrounding all sources of supply and demand for pets e.g. internet sales and advertising, social media, illegal imports and purchasing behaviours. - 44.
-In terms of internet sales and advertising, as a member of the Pet Advertising Advisory Group (PAAG) we would support further engaging with online marketplaces (including social media sites) to ensure that PAAG's minimum standards for responsible advertising are adopted and raise public awareness of the need to act responsibly when looking to buy pets advertised on websites. - 45.
+Therefore, further consideration must be given to a holistic approach that tackles the complex issues surrounding all sources of supply and demand for pets e.g. internet sales and advertising, social media, illegal imports and purchasing behaviours. - 50.
+In terms of internet sales and advertising, as a member of the Pet Advertising Advisory Group (PAAG) we would support further engaging with online marketplaces (including social media sites) to ensure that PAAG's minimum standards for responsible advertising are adopted and raise public awareness of the need to act responsibly when looking to buy pets advertised on websites. - 51.
 Coupled with this, we would welcome a similar approach to that which the Scottish Government has committed to taking in its Programme for Government 2017-2018, where it has set out intentions to launch a communications campaign on the risks of buying puppies advertised on-line and rehoming dogs supplied from abroad in order to educate prospective owners and encourage responsible purchasing behaviours.
 The SSPCA, for example, launched a #SayNoToPuppyDealers campaign.
+Similar initiatives could be explored as part of communication plans surrounding Welsh Government's proposed reforms to pet sales and breeding. - 52.
+Consideration should be given to improving education both in schools and across broader society, ensuring information is readily available so that prospective owners understand what owning a pet involves, the level of commitment required and the financial implications.
+It is perhaps too late to educate a prospective owner when they have committed to buying a pet, therefore including links to educational resources in adverts or contracts could be beneficial. - 53.
+We would also advise anyone buying or selling a puppy to use the freely downloadable Puppy Contract, which has been developed by the RSPCA and the Animal Welfare Foundation (AWF) to empower puppy buyers and help them to avoid the problems that can arise from buying a puppy from an irresponsible breeder.
+We would likewise encourage prospective kitten buyers to use the CFSG Kitten Check List to ensure informed purchasing decisions, which is currently in its final stages of development.
+Additional information is available from reliable and trusted resources such as CFSG, in particular the CFSG 'Guidance on Dog Conformation', and the Brachycephalic Working Group.